-Yes, however the adult competition must be in compliance with USBC Rule 400 for the youth to retain youth membership.
-For example, leagues where all participants receive a bowling ball/bag/shoes, take a trip or donate all funds to a charity are in compliance with Rule 400 and the youth can bowl using an adult membership.
+Only an 18-year-old can have both adult and youth membership; however the adult competition must be in compliance with USBC Rule 400 to retain youth membership.
+For example, leagues where all participants receive a bowling ball/bag/shoes, take a trip or donate all funds to a charity are in compliance with Rule 400 and the 18-year-old can bowl using an adult membership.